ibrunotome/docker-laravel-appengine/README.md

 - Run ```docker-compose up -d```
 - Run ```docker-compose run app composer update```
 - Thats all folks :) Now you have locally exactly the same image that you run on GAE flexible php environment.
 - Of course, remember to bind your .env variables and hosts with your docker-compose.yml file.

 ## How to use in Google App Engine (GAE)

 Just put the files on the root of your laravel project, then change your [app.yaml](https://cloud.google.com/appengine/docs/flexible/php/configuring-your-app-with-app-yaml) section: `runtime: php` to `runtime: custom`.
 Thats it 🎉.
+You can learn more about GAE here: https://cloud.google.com/appengine/docs/flexible/

 ## Tips to customization

 You can edit `php.ini`, `nginx.conf`, `nginx-http.conf`, `nginx-app.conf` and `php-fpm-user.conf` files, just add then to the root folder and make your changes, they will be enabled on the next `docker-compose up --build`

-`additional-suppervisord.conf` file is ready to run horizon at the start and the `php artisan schedule:run` command each minute.
+The `additional-suppervisord.conf` file is ready to run horizon at the start and the `php artisan schedule:run` command each minute.

 ## Swoole